• Home

 • Blog

-Finished basement remodel in Glencoe home with recreation area and modern finishes
+Finished basement remodel in Glencoe IL home with custom playhouse and recreation area -- Assembly Squad 2026 project

-Everything Glencoe homeowners need to know about finishing your basement — real costs, Village permits, historic home considerations, radon mitigation, and proven waterproofing strategies for pre-war and mid-century homes
+Everything Glencoe homeowners need to know about finishing your basement in 2026 — real costs, Village permits, 2026 tariff impacts, historic home considerations, radon mitigation, and proven waterproofing strategies

 Every project requires a Village of Glencoe building permit from Development Services.
-Critical rule: Glencoe uses the 2015 IRC with local amendments and charges permit fees at 3.5% of construction cost — significantly higher than flat-rate neighbors.
-Many Glencoe homes date to pre-1940s, requiring special attention to older foundations and historic preservation considerations.
+Critical 2026 facts: Glencoe uses the 2015 IRC with local amendments and charges permit fees at 3.5% of construction cost (confirmed current as of 2026).
+Material costs are running 8–15% higher than 2024 due to tariff-related lumber and steel price increases — budget accordingly.
+Many Glencoe homes date to pre-1940s, requiring special attention to historic foundations.
 Radon mitigation is practically required (Cook County is EPA Zone 2).
-Interior waterproofing with drain tile is the smart choice for Glencoe's aging housing stock.
-Read on for complete costs, permit requirements, and the strategies that work.
+Interior waterproofing with drain tile is the right choice for Glencoe's aging housing stock.
+Scroll for complete 2026 costs, permit requirements, tariff impact breakdown, and financing options.

 Glencoe is one of Chicago's most exclusive North Shore communities — a lakefront village with median home values around $1.35 million, median household income of $250,000+, and a housing stock unlike anywhere else on the North Shore.
 What sets Glencoe apart?
 Its architectural legacy.
 The village is home to the world's third largest collection of Frank Lloyd Wright structures, plus homes by Howard Van Doren Shaw, George Washington Maher, David Adler, and other legendary architects.

-But here's what matters for basement finishing: Glencoe's median home construction year is 1955, with over 33% of homes built before 1940.
+But here's what matters for basement remodeling in Glencoe, IL — and what any Glencoe IL basement contractor will tell you first: the village's median home construction year is 1955, with over 33% of homes built before 1940.
 These aren't the cookie-cutter 1970s ranches you find in neighboring communities.
-Glencoe basements often feature stone foundations, hand-laid block, and construction methods from a different era — which means basement remodeling requires expertise that goes beyond standard finishing.
+Glencoe basements often feature stone foundations, hand-laid block, and construction methods from a different era — which means basement finishing requires expertise that goes beyond standard work.

-Finishing your Glencoe basement typically costs $80-150 per square foot — a fraction of what an addition would run, with no zoning complications or changes to your home's historic character.
-You're working within your existing footprint, adding 600-1,200 square feet of living space while preserving everything that makes your home special.
+The basement remodeling cost in Glencoe IL typically runs $90–$165 per square foot in 2026 — a fraction of what an addition would run, with no zoning complications or changes to your home's historic character.
+You're working within your existing footprint, adding 600–1,200 square feet of living space while preserving everything that makes your home special.

 The Transformation: Before & After

-Unfinished Glencoe basement before remodel showing exposed framing stairway and concrete floor Before
+Unfinished Glencoe IL basement before remodel showing exposed framing stairway and concrete floor Before

 Unfinished Basement Space